-All you have to do is add water to the oatmeal and apply to irritated skin.
-Or you can fill the tub (we recommend using our Bath Assistant if your dog doesn't love the bath) and pour the oatmeal into the water.
+All you need to do is add water to the oatmeal and apply to irritated skin.
+Or you can fill a tub and pour the oatmeal into the water.

-You can give your dog coconut oil to soothe irritation and even prevent parasites.
-Look for coconut oil that is high in lauric acid, which will make it more effective.
+You can give coconut oil to your dog to soothe irritation and even prevent some parasites.
+Look for coconut oil that is high in lauric acid, which makes it more effective.
 To use it, apply a small amount directly to your dog’s coat or simply feed it to them.